 The Company's oral and written public communications, including this document, often contain forward-looking statements that are based on current expectations, estimates, forecasts and projections about the Company's business and the industry, regulatory and economic environments in which it operates, and include beliefs and assumptions made by the management of the Company.
-Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications, including resulting decisions, rates and expected impacts and timing; the Company's liquidity and capital resources and operational requirements; expectations regarding credit ratings; the standby credit facilities; expectations regarding the Company's financing activities; the Company's maturing debt; ongoing and planned projects, including expected costs, results and completion dates; expected future capital investments, including expected timing and investment plans; contractual obligations and other commercial commitments; the OEB and applications before the OEB; the Motion and the Appeal; the Lake Superior Link Project and related regulatory application; collective agreements; the pension plan, future pension contributions, valuations and expected impacts; impacts of OEB treatment of post-employment benefit costs; class action litigation; non-GAAP measures; internal control over financial reporting: recent accounting-related guidance; the status of the Company's acquisitions and mergers, including Orillia Power and Peterborough Distribution; the Agreement with the Province; changes to Hydro One's Board and CEO; and Bill 2 and its anticipated impacts.
+Such statements include, but are not limited to, statements regarding: the Company's transmission and distribution rate applications, including resulting decisions, rates and expected impacts and timing; the Company's liquidity and capital resources and operational requirements; expectations regarding the Company's credit ratings; the standby credit facilities; the Acquisition Credit Facilities; expectations regarding the Company's financing activities; the Company's maturing debt; ongoing and planned projects, including expected results, costs and completion dates; expected future capital investments, including expected timing and investment plans; contractual obligations and other commercial commitments; the OEB and applications before the OEB; the Motion and the Appeal; the Lake Superior Link Project and related regulatory application; collective agreements; the pension plan, future pension contributions, valuations and expected impacts; impacts of OEB treatment of post-employment benefit costs; dividends; credit ratings; non-GAAP measures; internal control over financial reporting; recent accounting-related guidance; the Universal Base Shelf Prospectus; the Convertible Debentures; the Exemptive Relief; the status of the Company's acquisitions and mergers, including Orillia Power, Peterborough Distribution and Avista Corporation; the Company's financing strategy and foreign currency hedging relating to the acquisition of Avista Corporation; class action litigation, including litigation relating to the Merger; the Agreement with the Province; changes to Hydro One's Board and CEO, and Bill 2 and its anticipated impacts.
 Words such as "expect", "anticipate", "intend", "attempt", "may", "plan", "will", "believe", "seek", "estimate", "goal", "aim", "target", and variations of such words and similar expressions are intended to identify such forward-looking statements.
 These statements are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
-Therefore, actual outcomes and results may differ materially from what is expressed, implied or forecasted in such forwardlooking statements.
+Therefore, actual outcomes and results may differ materially from what is expressed, implied or forecasted in such forward-looking statements.
 Hydro One does not intend, and it disclaims any obligation, to update any forward-looking statements, except as required by law.